 Externships are available, for more information click here

-The program is university-based/hospital-affiliated and fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation (CODA).
+The program is university-based/hospital-affiliated and fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation.
 Upon completion, graduates are eligible to pursue board certification through the American Board of Pediatric Dentistry (ABPD).
-Graduates have a track record of success with both the written and oral ABPD examinations.
+Graduates have a track record of strong performance on the written and oral ABPD examinations.

 - 2-year Certificate Program.
 The department offers a 2-year Certificate program with a required integrated Master of Science (MS) in Oral Sciences.

 Clinical experiences primarily occur in the pediatric dentistry graduate clinic at the UIC College of Dentistry.
 Our facilities offer collaboration and consultation with professionals from other departments within the College of Dentistry and other health sciences.
 Dental care under general anesthesia, after-hours emergency dental care, and rotations in pediatric and subspeciality medical clinics (Cardiology, Hematology/Oncology, General Pediatrics, Anesthesiology, Emergency Medicine, Craniofacial clinic, etc.) take place at the University of Illinois Hospital which is conveniently located adjacent to the College of Dentistry.
-Plans are underway to integrate in-office general anesthesia to supplement the operating room experience at UI Hospital.
-The residents also rotate in the Department of Oral Surgery at the College to observe and/or treat complex pediatric and adult oral surgery cases done under intravenous sedation.
+Construction is nearly complete for a "Pediatric Dentistry Outpatient Care Center" to provide in-office general anesthesia to supplement the operating room experiences at UI Hospital.
+The residents also rotate in the Department of Oral Surgery at the College to observe complex pediatric and adult oral surgery cases done under intravenous sedation.
 Our busy undergraduate pediatric dental clinic provides an excellent venue for both clinical and lab teaching of dental students.
 Residents receive clinical and didactic orthodontic experiences in the Mixed Dentition Clinic, which is a collaboration with the Department of Orthodontics.

-Second-year residents receive additional general anesthesia experience at St. Bernard Hospital and provide care at the Infant Welfare Society of Chicago and Children's Clinic in Oak Park.
+Second-year residents may receive additional general anesthesia experience at St. Bernard Hospital and provide care at community-based health clinics.

 Program Stipend and Tuition

 The program awards graduates with a Certificate in the Specialty of Pediatric Dentistry.
 Graduate Medical Education (GME) residents receive a competitive stipend for the duration of the certificate program.
-For 2019-2020, the first-year stipend is $57,000, and the second-year stipend is $59,000, plus health coverage and fringe benefits.
-Each July, it is expected there will be a small increase to the stipend.
+For 2020-2021, the first-year stipend is $58,716, and the second-year stipend is $60,780, plus health coverage and fringe benefits.
+Each July, there may be a small increase to the stipend.
 There are no tuition fees for enrollment in the Certificate program.
 Note that eligibility for a GME stipend is determined by GME policies and not by the residency program.

-A Master of Science in Oral Sciences degree is integrated in the residency program.
+A Master of Science in Oral Sciences degree is required and is integrated in the 24-month program.
 Tuition for the Master's program is waived, up to $5,250 annually for the first 2 years, but it is taxed.